ophirhan/cnsr-vlc-viewer-addon/README.md

             - `%APPDATA%\VLC\lua` (current user)<br/>
             If The commands above did not work, go to `%ProgramFiles%\VideoLAN\VLC` or `%APPDATA%\VLC` folder(according to your choice to which user to install). this can be done by getting to the run pannel(Windows + R, or search run in the windows search bar) and type `%ProgramFiles%\VideoLAN\VLC` or `%APPDATA%\VLC`(according to your choice).
-Create a folder named "lua" and inside this folder create 2 folders named "extensions" and "intf"
+Create a folder named "lua" and inside this folder create 2 folders named "extensions" and "intf".
         - Linux<br/>
             - `/usr/lib/vlc/lua` (all users)<br/>
             - `~/.local/share/vlc/lua` (current user)<br/>
             If The commands above did not work, go to `/usr/lib/vlc` or `~/.local/share/vlc` folder(according to your choice to which user to install). this can be done by typing `cd /usr/lib/vlc` or `cd ~/.local/share/vlc`.
-Create a folder named "lua" and inside this folder create 2 folders named "extensions" and 	    "intf"
+Create a folder named "lua" and inside this folder create 2 folders named "extensions" and 	    "intf".
         - Mac OS<br/>
             - `/Applications/VLC.app/Contents/MacOS/share/lua` (all users)<br/>
             - `/Users/%your_name%/Library/Application Support/org.videolan.vlc/lua (current user)<br/>`